EndPointCorp/end-point-blog/2020/05/04/shopify-product-creation.html.md

 ### Pushing 50,000 Products to Shopify

-After I completed testing with individual cards and confirmed the ability to take a specific card and turn it into a Shopify product with artwork and pricing pre-populated it was time to perform the full upload of all 50,000+ cards in the MTGJSON database.
-I decided to use [Sidekiq](https://sidekiq.org/) and create jobs for each card upload so that I could rate limit the workers to stay within rate limits for both the Scryfall and Shopify APIs, and also have persistence that would allow me to pause/​resume the queue or retry individual failed jobs.
+After I completed testing with individual products and confirmed the ability to take a specific card and turn it into a Shopify product with artwork and pricing pre-populated it was time to perform the full upload of all 50,000+ cards in the MTGJSON database.
+I decided to use [Sidekiq](https://sidekiq.org/) and create jobs for each card upload so that I could rate limit the workers to stay within rate limits for both the Scryfall and Shopify APIs, and also have persistence that would allow me to pause/resume the queue or retry individual failed jobs.

 The Sidekiq approach to queueing up all of the card uploads worked great; I was able to use the Sidekiq dashboard to monitor the queue of 50,000 jobs as it worked its way through each card, and was able to see the Shopify products being created on the store in real time.
 Once the inventory was in place in Shopify the store owner was able to start updating his inventory levels and make cards available for sale via the Shopify Admin.

 ### Conclusion

- A custom Ruby application using the Shopify API is a powerful solution for online storefronts that need to sell a large number of different products.
+ A custom Ruby application using the Shopify API is a powerful solution for online storefronts that need to retrieve a large number of inventory data from external sources.
 I was pleased with how this project turned out; it was rewarding to create a custom application that leveraged several APIs and automated a task that would have been extremely repetitive, and probably impossibly time-consuming, to do manually.
 It was encouraging to do my first upload of a card and see it show up on the Shopify store with artwork, pricing, and card details pre-populated.

  The development model used for this project could be applied to stores in a wide variety of markets.
 This project used external APIs to retrieve product information but that data source could easily be replaced with a spreadsheet, CSV file, or some other export file containing bulk information on products to be sold.